traincheckai/LNN-Symbolic/README.md

-# Fuzzy Logic in Rust
+# Fuzzy Logic for Rust

 A fuzzy logic library written in Rust